ORANGElemoen/GrottoApp/README_APP.md

-THE GROTTO | Digital Route Management SystemVersion: 1.1.0 (Beta)Lead Developer: StephPlatform: Web-based (Mobile-Optimized)1.
-Project OverviewThe Grotto is a specialized digital solution for bouldering gyms to bridge the gap between physical route setting and digital tracking.
-Unlike generic apps, The Grotto utilizes a custom multi-section image-stitching engine that allows climbers to follow long or traversing routes across multiple wall sections in a single, seamless view.2.
-Core Technical FeaturesA.
-Intelligent Image SequencingDynamic Wall Stitching: The app identifies the "Start" and "Top" markers of a route and automatically calculates the shortest sequence of wall sections to display.Reduced Friction: Climbers no longer have to scroll through irrelevant wall sections; they only see the panels where the route exists.B.
-Precision Marker EngineFour-Point Classification: Support for distinct hold types:Start (Green): Clear identification of designated start holds.Hold (Red): Standard hand/foot holds.Foot (Yellow): Smear or foot-only holds to clarify movement.Top (Blue): Clearly marked finish hold or lip-encounter.Adaptive UI: Markers are rendered using a relative coordinate system ($x, y$ percentages), ensuring they stay perfectly centered on the holds regardless of the user's screen size or device orientation.3.
-The Setter Suite (Administrative Tools)Access to these features is restricted via a secure Setter Code entry system.In-Situ Route Creation: Setters can photograph walls and mark routes instantly via the "New Route Setup" carousel.Live Archive System: * Allows setters to "hide" routes that have been stripped from the wall without deleting the data.Archived routes remain in the database for historical tracking but are removed from the public gallery.Marker Management: A "Finish/Edit" toggle allows for real-time adjustment of hold positions and types without reloading the page.4.
-Quality of Life (QoL) & User ExperienceA.
-Performance & AccessibilityHigh Contrast Mode: A dedicated toggle that increases marker border thickness and saturation for use in gyms with harsh or dim lighting.Focus Mode: Removes all UI clutter (grades, names, buttons) to let the climber focus entirely on the wall images.Persistent Preferences: User settings (Marker size, style, and contrast) are saved to localStorage, so the app "remembers" the user’s preferred view every time they return.B.
-Engagement FeaturesThe "Tick List" (Send Logic):Users can mark routes as "Sent."Haptic Feedback: The app triggers a physical vibration on the phone upon marking a route as sent, providing a satisfying "tactile reward."Granular Filtering: A high-speed filter bar allowing users to sort the gallery by grade (5a–7c, X) or view only their "Sent" routes.Community Feedback: Integrated comment sections for each route to allow for beta-sharing and community interaction.5.
-Version History & Evolutionv1.1.0 (Current Update)Restored Archive Logic: Re-implemented the ability for setters to manage gym floor turnover via the Route Viewer.UI Polish: Upgraded the Splash Screen and Loading states for a more professional "Launch" experience.Haptics Integration: Added vibration support for the "Sent It" button.Preference Persistence: Fixed logic ensuring user settings don't reset on page refresh.v1.0.0 (Initial Release)Supabase Database integration.Basic image sequencing and marker placement.Gallery view and Setter login system.6.
-Future RoadmapVideo Beta: Ability for users to link or upload short clips of successful sends.Setter Analytics: Tracking which routes are "Sent" most often to help setters understand gym difficulty trends.Offline Support: Caching wall images for faster loading in gyms with poor reception.
+🏔️ THE GROTTO | Digital Route Management System
+Version: 1.1.0-beta
+Status: Active Development
+Target Platform: Mobile-First Web App

+📖 Project Overview
+The Grotto is a bespoke digital platform designed for the modern bouldering community.
+It solves the "Ghost Route" problem and the difficulty of tracking traversing routes by utilizing a custom multi-wall image stitching engine.
+It provides setters with a powerful administrative suite and climbers with a high-fidelity, interactive "tick-list" experience.

+🛠️ Feature Deep-Dive1.

+1. The Image Stitching Engine
+Unlike standard gallery apps, The Grotto understands the physical layout of the gym.

+Sequential Logic: The app identifies the starting wall and the finishing wall of any route.
+Adaptive Display: It automatically calculates and renders only the necessary wall sections in the correct sequence, providing a seamless "path" for the climber to follow.

+2. Marker Precision & LegendRoutes are marked using a relative coordinate system ($x, y$ percentages), ensuring that markers remain perfectly centered on holds regardless of device screen size.
+MarkerTypeDescription
+🟢StartDesignated starting holds (Standard 2-hand or split start).
+🔴HoldHand or foot holds available for the route.
+🟡FootSpecific "foot-only" smears or jibs to clarify the beta.
+🔵TopThe finishing hold or designated "top-out" point.

+3. User Experience (UX) & Quality of Life
+Haptic Feedback: Successfully "Sending" a route triggers a 25ms vibration pulse on mobile devices, providing a tactile reward for the achievement.
+High Contrast Mode: Optimized for gym environments with dim or harsh overhead lighting; increases marker visibility and border thickness.
+Focus Mode: A "clean view" toggle that strips away grades, names, and buttons, leaving only the wall and the route markers.
+Persistent Settings: Preferences (Marker Style, Marker Size, Contrast) are stored in localStorage, so the app remains configured to the user's liking across sessions.

+🔐 The Setter Suite (Admin Features)
+Access to management tools is restricted to gym staff via a secure Setter Code gateway.

+Live Archive System (v1.1): Setters can instantly hide routes that have been stripped from the gym floor without deleting the data.
+This keeps the public gallery clean and up-to-date.

+Interactive Edit Mode: Change hold types, move marker positions, or adjust grades in real-time while standing at the wall.

+Direct Route Creation: A dedicated carousel-style setup for photographing new sets and uploading them to the Supabase backend instantly.

+📊 Technical Architecture
+Frontend: Next.js (App Router) with Tailwind CSS.
+Backend: Supabase (PostgreSQL) for real-time data syncing and image hosting.
+State Management: React Hooks (useState, useEffect, useMemo) for high-performance UI updates.
+Persistence: sessionStorage for auth-states and localStorage for user preferences.

+🚀 Release Historyv1.1.0 (Current)
+RESTORATION: Re-implemented the Archive/Unarchive toggle for setters.
+UX: Added haptic feedback for "Sent" routes.
+UI: Bumped versioning on the Global Splash Screen.
+FIX: Resolved marker selection logic in Edit Mode.v1.0.0

+Initial Beta deployment.
+Gallery filtering and Grade sorting.
+Image-stitching engine launch.

+📋 Gym Committee Summary
+The Grotto is designed to reduce the workload of setters while increasing climber engagement.
+By digitizing the gym floor, we provide:
+Clarity: No more guessing which hold belongs to which tape color.
+Engagement: A digital "Tick List" encourages climbers to complete more routes.
+Data: Historical archiving allows the gym to see the evolution of their setting over time.
+Note: This is a Beta product.
+Feedback from the gym committee regarding specific grade colors or wall layouts is welcomed for the v1.2 roadmap.